Actively Recruiting

 - Diagnosis of hypoxemic acute respiratory failure

-- PaO2/FiO2 ratio below 200
+- PaO2/FiO2 ratio less than 200

-- Richmond Agitation Sedation Scale (RASS) score less than -4
+- Richmond Agitation-Sedation Scale (RASS) score less than -4

 - Consent obtained from next of kin

-- Patient has health insurance
+- Patient has health insurance coverage

 You will not qualify if you...